urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Description**

-  Determines whether one string is lexically greater than another string, where the two strings are interpreted as containing ASCII character codes.
+  **lgt**(3) determines whether one string is lexically greater than another string, where the two strings are interpreted as containing ASCII character codes.
 If the String **a** and String **b** are not the same length, the shorter is compared as if spaces were appended to it to form a value that has the same length as the longer.

   In general, the lexical comparison intrinsics **lge**, **lgt**, **lle**, and **llt** differ from the corresponding intrinsic operators _.ge.,